-Installer Advantages Disadvantages Executable file (.exe) Silent installation using the .exe file has the following advantages: Silent installation using the .exe file has the following disadvantages: Verifies whether the prerequisite software is installed, and if not, Cannot deploy custom Toad settings files or license keys. redirects you to the download Installer automatically exits if the

-Installer Advantages Disadvantages location. prerequisite software is not installed.
+Installer Advantages Disadvantages Executable file (.exe) Silent installation using the .exe file has the following advantages: Silent installation using the .exe file has the following disadvantages: Verifies whether the prerequisite software is installed, and if not, redirects you to the download location.
+Cannot deploy custom Toad settings files or license keys.
+Installer automatically exits if the prerequisite software is not installed.
 Microsoft Installer file (.msi) Supports deployment of Toad settings files and license keys.
 Silent installation using the .msi file has the following disadvantages: Requires manual verification and download of any prerequisite software.
 Requires a manual uninstall of the previous version of Toad using Add/Remove Programs.